Graph-Based Light-Curve Features for Robust Transient Classification: Abstract

 \section{Abstract}

-We investigate graph-based representations of astronomical light curves for transient classification on the MANTRA benchmark.
-Each series is mapped to three visibility-graph views—horizontal (HVG), directed (DHVG), and weighted (W-HVG)—from which we extract compact, length-aware network descriptors (degree/strength moments, clustering and motifs, assortativity, path/efficiency, and spectral summaries).
-Using stratified five-fold validation and tree-based learners, the best configuration (LightGBM with HVG+DHVG+W-HVG features) attains a macro–F1 of $0.622\pm0.010$ and accuracy of $0.661\pm0.010$, improving over the MANTRA baseline ($\mathrm{F1_{macro}}=0.528$).
-Ablations show that weighted contrasts and directed asymmetry contribute complementary gains to undirected topology.
+We investigate graph-based representations of astronomical light curves for transient classification {on a quality-controlled, class-balanced subset of the MANTRA benchmark (minimum coverage $N_{\min}=100$ epochs; $N=1{,}705$ objects after filtering and Non--Tr. subsampling).} Each series is mapped to three visibility-graph views—horizontal (HVG), directed (DHVG), and weighted (W-HVG)—from which we extract compact, length-aware network descriptors (degree/strength moments, clustering and motifs, assortativity, path/efficiency, and spectral summaries).
+Using {object-level} stratified five-fold validation and tree-based learners, the best configuration (LightGBM with HVG+DHVG+W-HVG features) attains a macro–F1 of $0.622\pm0.010$ and accuracy of $0.661\pm0.010$ {on this subset}. {For context, the published MANTRA baseline reports $\mathrm{F1_{macro}}=0.528$ on the full dataset; because class priors differ after quality control, this reference is not a like-for-like comparison.} Ablations show that weighted contrasts and directed asymmetry contribute complementary gains to undirected topology.
 Per-class analysis highlights strong performance for CV, HPM, and Non–Tr., with residual confusions concentrated in the AGN–Blazar–SN block.
 These results indicate that visibility graphs offer a simple, survey-agnostic bridge between irregular photometric time series and standard classifiers, yielding competitive multiclass performance without bespoke deep architectures.
-We release code and feature definitions to facilitate reproducibility and future extensions.
+We release code and feature definitions {together with the list of object IDs used in the evaluation subset} to facilitate reproducibility and future extensions.